gazer2kanlin/uia.syslog.we4j/README.md

 * 4672 - Special privileges assigned to new logon

+* 4673 - A privileged service was called

 * 4690 - An attempt was made to duplicate a handle to an object

 * 4702 - A scheduled task was updated

+* 4722 - A user account was enabled

+* 4725 - A user account was disabled

+* 4738 - A user account was changed

 * 4776 - The domain controller attempted to validate the credentials for an account

+* 4779 - A session was disconnected from a Window Station

 * 4985 - A logon was attempted using explicit credentials

+* 5152 - The Windows Filtering Platform blocked a packet

 * 5154 - The Windows Filtering Platform has permitted an application or service to listen on a port for incoming connections